Upper Bearwallow Falls (via NC 281)

 (828) 966-9099

-Gorges State Park is one of North Carolina’s newest state parks, and the property was recently purchased by the state from Duke Energy Corporation.
-The transaction created a 2,900-acre gameland managed by the NC Wildlife Resources Commission and a 7,100-acre state park with plunging waterfalls, rugged river gorges, sheer rock walls and one of the greatest concentrations of rare and unique species in the eastern United States.
-This hike to Bearwallow Falls starts at the parking area off NC 281 and descends gradually to a platform that overlooks Bearwallow Creek and the falls which also bear its name.
-Note: Many of the park’s facilities are still being developed, so information, rules and regulations are subject to change.
+Gorges State Park is one of North Carolina’s newest state parks.
+The property was purchased by the state from Duke Energy Corporation, and the transaction includes a 2,900-acre game land managed by the NC Wildlife Resources Commission.
+The 7,100-acre state park has plunging waterfalls, rugged river gorges, sheer rock walls and one of the greatest concentrations of rare and unique species in the eastern United States.

-- click to see trail photos from this hike in Gorges State Park: April 4, 2004
+- click for more photos from this hike in Gorges State Park: April 4, 2004

-- click to view a detailed trip report for this walk to Bearwallow Falls: April 4, 2004 (password required)
+- click for a detailed trip report from this day hike to Upper Bearwallow Falls: April 4, 2004 (password required)

 - click for other North Carolina hiking and backpacking books